go-godo/godo/README.md

             command
     `)

-Run a bash script string and capture its output.
+Run a bash script and capture STDOUT and STDERR.

     output, err := BashOutput(`echo -n $USER`)

 ### Run

 Run `go build` inside of cmd/app and set environment variables.
-Notice environment variables are set the same way as in a shell.

-    Run(`GOOS=linux GOARCH=amd64 go build`)
+    Run(`GOOS=linux GOARCH=amd64 go build`, In{"cmd/app"})

-Run and capture output
+Run and capture STDOUT and STDERR

     output, err := RunOutput("whoami")

 ### Start

-Godo tracks the pid of the `Start()` async function to restart an application gracefully.

 Start an async command.
-If executable has suffix ".go" then it will be "go install"ed then executed.
+If the executable has suffix ".go" then it will be "go install"ed then executed.
 Use this for watching a server task.

     Start("main.go", In{"cmd/app"})

+Godo tracks the pid of the `Start` async function to restart an application gracefully.

 ### Inside

-If you need to run many commands in a directory, use `Inside` instead of the `In` options.
+To run many commands inside a directory, use `Inside` instead of the `In` option.
+`Inside` changes the working directory.

     Inside("somedir", func() {
         Run("...")
         Bash("...")
     })

-## Godofile run-time environment
+## Godofile Run-Time Environment

-Tasks often need to run in a known evironment.

 To specify whether to inherit from parent's process environment, set `InheritParentEnv`.
 This setting defaults to true